previtus/cci_AI_for_the_Media/README.md

-# cci_AI_for_the_Media
-UAL, CCI - MSc course: 20/21 Artificial Intelligence for the Media

 # Artificial Intelligence for the Media (20/21)

 _Note: This repository contains slides and code samples for the lectures I am teaching for the "AI for the Media" course of 20/21.
 For the rest of the study materials, please check the Moodle page._